 I don’t know where you are right now, but down here in Florida it’s hot!
 Stinkin’ hot!!!
 Summer tends to last for months (and months) down here.
 So, what’s a girl to do?
 I love to curl up with some nice cool books!

-Here’s a few cool books for hot summer days.
+So, here are a few cool books for your hot summer days.
 Each of these cool books is set in a chilly location!
 I hope it helps you stave off the long hot days of summer!

 This is one of my favorite Nora Roberts books.
 Set in Lunacy, Alaska it’s a murder mystery and romance all bundled up together.